microsoftgraph/msgraph-sdk-powershell/src/Compliance/v1.0/docs/Microsoft.Graph.Compliance.md

 ### [New-MgPrivacySubjectRightsRequest](New-MgPrivacySubjectRightsRequest.md)
 Create a new subjectRightsRequest object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgPrivacySubjectRightsRequestNote](New-MgPrivacySubjectRightsRequestNote.md)
 Create a new authoredNote object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPrivacySubjectRightsRequest](Remove-MgPrivacySubjectRightsRequest.md)
 Delete navigation property subjectRightsRequests for privacy